New Jersey Property Crimes Attorney

-Trespassing – Defined as the “unlicensed presence or entry” on someone else’s property, this crime carries penalties including prison time, fines and probation.
+- Trespassing – Defined as the “unlicensed presence or entry” on someone else’s property, this crime carries penalties including prison time, fines and probation.
 The sentence may be harsher in cases of “defiant trespassing,” which involves trespassing in violation of posted or verbal notice against trespassing.

->

-> No matter what type of charges you are facing, our team of property crime defense lawyers are prepared to speak with you about the specific details regarding your case and your legal options.
+No matter what type of charges you are facing, our team of property crime defense lawyers are prepared to speak with you about the specific details regarding your case and your legal options.
 The Law Office of Jason A. Volet is prepared to help explain your legal options and formulate your defense.

->

-> Persons who are facing property crime charges have a right to defend themselves and their livelihood in court.
+Persons who are facing property crime charges have a right to defend themselves and their livelihood in court.
 Serious crimes require serious representation.
 Find out how Jason Volet will do everything possible within the confines of the law to prevent conviction.

->

-> Let Our NJ Property Crime Lawyers Defend You
+Let Our NJ Property Crime Lawyers Defend You

->

-> If you or someone you love has been charged with a property crime in Freehold or Neptune, it is important to contact the New Jersey property crimes attorneys at The Law Office of Jason A. Volet by phone or online now to discuss your rights and your defense.
+If you or someone you love has been charged with a property crime, including a theft crime, in Freehold or Neptune, it is important to contact the New Jersey property crimes attorneys at The Law Office of Jason A. Volet by phone or online now to discuss your rights and your defense.